For U.S. Aid to the Palestinians, Don’t Use a Sledgehammer When a Scalpel Would Do

 Photo credit: AHMAD GHARABLI/AFP/Getty Images

-Daniel B. Shapiro is a distinguished visiting fellow at the Institute of National Security Studies.
-He served as U.S. ambassador to Israel during the Obama administration.
+Daniel B. Shapiro is distinguished visiting fellow at the Institute for National Security Studies in Tel Aviv.
+He served as U.S. ambassador to Israel, and senior director for the Middle East and North Africa, in the Obama administration.